Active Electric Dipole Energy Sources: Transduction via Electric Scalar and Vector Potentials: Introduction

-In the case that the medium is an insulator, we consider a macroscopic active bound charge dipole known as an electret \cite{Electret19}.
-An electret exhibits a quasi-permanent polarization (or more correctly a metastable state, which can last for years) in the absence of an applied electric field.
-Such materials are commonly used for energy harvesting and electricity generation \cite{Yang20122833,Ertuk2011,WANG201774,Jean-Mistral2012,mi11030267,Asanuma2013}.
-For example, many energy harvesting electret systems are based on triboelectricity, recently it was shown that the standard Mawell-Faraday law cannot explain the emf produced as there is no significant variation of the net magnetic flux through the plane of the circuit\cite{Jenkins2020}.
-It was shown that electrons are being transported against the average electric field by a nonconservative force (or emf), effectively acting as a negative resistance through mechanical motion, and a microscopic quantum mechanical theory was developed to explain this effect \cite{Jenkins2020}.
-In this work we deal with the macroscopic theory that covers the general emf generator, but behind each generator or battery, there should be a similar microscopic theory \cite{Jenkins2020,Alicki2020,Alicki2019}.
-In general any non-conservative generated emf can be explained by an impressed force per unit charge (with unit of electric field), which creates a polarizarion without an electric field, with a non-zero curl that can be inputted into Faradays law as forcing function as an effective magnetic current source term.
+In the case that the medium is an insulator a macroscopic active bound charge dipole is known as an electret \cite{Tobar2021} and exhibit a quasi-permanent polarisation (a metastable state), which can last for years) in the absence of an applied electric field.
+A common form of active electret is the nanogenerator \cite{WANG20179,WANG201774}, which are commonly used for energy harvesting and electricity generation \cite{WANG20179,WANG201774,Yang20122833,Ertuk2011,Jean-Mistral2012,mi11030267,Asanuma2013}.
+For example, many energy harvesting electret systems are based on triboelectric nanogenerators, where mechanical motion of the nanogenerator creats a time dependent polarisation, which is a displacement current.
+The standard Mawell-Faraday law cannot explain the emf produced as there is no significant variation of the net magnetic flux through the plane of the circuit \cite{Jenkins2020}.
+It was shown that electrons are being transported against the average electric field by a nonconservative force (or emf), effectively acting as a negative impedance through mechanical motion, and a microscopic quantum mechanical theory was developed to explain this effect \cite{Jenkins2020}.
+In this work we deal with the equivalent macroscopic theory that covers the general emf generator, but behind each generator or battery, there should be a similar microscopic theory based on emergent phenomena \cite{Jenkins2020,Alicki2020,Alicki2019,Hwang2012,LIU2020100066,Ilan:2020to}.
+In general any non-conservative generated emf can be explained by an impressed force per unit charge (the same unit of electric field), which creates a polarisation without an electric field, and in general has non-zero vector curl that can be inputted into Faradays law as forcing function with a corresponding fictitious magnetic current boundary source term as shown in Fig. \ref{eleV2}.